andreihh/chronolens/README.md

 ## Features

+### History analysis and extraction

-- an abstract model to represent code metadata and transactions (differences between two versions of code metadata)
+- an abstract model to represent the history of a system (sources and differences between two versions of the same source)
-- JSON serialization utilities for code metadata and transactions
+- JSON serialization utilities for the defined model
 - a Git proxy module
-- a Java source file parser which extracts Java code metadata
+- a Java parser that extracts the source model from Java files
+- utilities for building command-line interfaces

+### Anti-pattern detection

+- a specialized analyzer that detects decapsulations of fields

 ## Using ChronoLens